 - Solution 4.
 Transfer iPhone Camera Roll Photos with Image Capture

-- Frequently Asked Questions on iPhone Photos Transfer
+- Troubleshooting on Transferring iPhone Photos to Mac

-Solution 1: Transfer Photos from iPhone Album to Mac Mavericks/Yosemite with TunesOver
+Solution 1: Transfer Photos from iPhone Album to Mac Yosemite/Mavericks

-If you're looking for a way to get all your photos off your iPhone (including iPhone 6 and iPhone 6 Plus) —not just the ones taken with your iPhone but also the ones transferred or downloaded to your iPhone, iSkysoft TunesOver for Mac will be the best helper for you to transfer all photo albums from iPhone to Mac.
+If you're looking for a way to get all your photos off your iPhone (including iPhone 6 and iPhone 6 Plus) — not just the ones taken with your iPhone but also the ones transferred or downloaded to your iPhone, iSkysoft TunesOver for Mac will be the best helper for you to transfer all photo albums from iPhone to Mac.
 It is a smart Mac app specially designed for iOS users to manage all their media files.
 It can keep albums from your phone to iMac or other Mac machines.
 Now, see how to use TunesOver to transfer photos from iPhone to Mac (Mavericks and Yosemite included).

-- Transfer camera roll, photo stream and photo library photos from iPhone to Mac
+One click to transfer camera roll, photo stream and photo library photos from iPhone to Mac.

-- Manage your iPhone photos and easy to build photo albums on iPhone 6/iPhone 6 Plus/etc.
+Manage your iPhone photos and easy to build photo albums on iPhone 6/iPhone 6 Plus/etc.

 Sync Photo Library, Camera Roll or non Camera Roll Photos from iPhone to Mac